Author: Pim Dickson

 Snow drops

-If you’re lucky enough to have inherited a garden with established snowdrops or you planted bulbs yourself last autumn you just might see their delicate little heads rear themselves from the hardened snow-covered ground this month.
+If you’re lucky enough to have inherited a garden with established snowdrops or you planted flower bulbs yourself last autumn you just might see their delicate little heads rear themselves from the hardened snow-covered ground this month.
 Not only is this a beautiful sight but it’s a welcome indication to gardeners that spring is on its way!

 Winter veg

-Chitting is purely speeding up the aging process of a tuber and letting its eyes sprout.
+Chitting is purely speeding up the ageing process of a tuber and letting its eyes sprout.
 By the time you come to planting ground temperatures still won’t be at their warmest but those weeks of chitting will give your tubers a valuable head start.

-Remember stand the tubers apart (egg boxes make ideal holders) with their eyes facing upwards.
+Remember to stand the tubers apart (egg boxes make ideal holders) with their eyes facing upwards.
 Place somewhere warm dry and with plenty of sunshine such as a kitchen windowsill porch or warm greenhouse.
 Try to keep sprouts down to three maybe four so the energy isn’t too dispersed thus producing weaker shoots.
 Six weeks on and tubers should be ready for planting out.

 Onions